andreasHovaldt/drone_flight_controller/README.md

-# X-Y-Z controller for a Crazyflie Drone using a Vicon Motion Lab
+# Position control for Crazyflie 2.1 drone utilising Vicon Motion
 Repository for coding a drone flight controller as our fourth semester project.
 Relevant files are located in the vicon_crazy folder.

 ## How-to